 How a personal weight loss trainer manipulates flows of energy

 Given that we are personal weight loss trainers at the The Training Station Gym, a place for physical activity, Jacki was basically seeking out expert help to increase the flow of energy out of her body.

 To lose weight by increasing the flow of energy from her body—meaning, exercise—she must freeze (if not reduce) the energy flowing in.
-We also told her that she must freeze (if not increase) the amount of physical activity that she’s currently doing.
+We also told her that she must freeze (if not increase) the amount of non-exercise, physical activity that she’s currently doing.
 All of the work that she does throughout the day—all of the steps, flights of stairs, current visits to the gym—must remain the same.

 You can lose weight by changing one flow of energy while holding the other flow of energy more or less constant.
 In Jacki’s case, that meant freezing the total calories eaten and the total physical activity that she was already doing, and then adding in workouts with us.

 The flow of energy through food into her body is no doubt important and deserves careful consideration.
 The people best suited to do that are registered dieticians and sports nutritionists.